deltachat/message-parser/spec.md

 #### Allowed schemes:

-- all Common Internet Scheme links (containing `//` after scheme)
+- all Common Internet Scheme links (containing `//` after scheme),
-- mailto
+- `mailto:`, `news:`, `feed:`
+- `tel:`, `sms:`, `geo:`, `maps:`
+- `bitcoin:`, `bitcoincash:`, `eth:`, `ethereum:`
-- news
+- `magnet:`

+#### User warnings

+- Links whose hostnames contain unicode/punycode gets a confirmation dialog with warning when opening, to prevent [IDN homograph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack).
+- Links with URI schemes that are not in our list of being considered safe get a warning / confirmation dialog.
+Background is that some schemes are handled by apps that have vulnarabilies in their scheme handling https://positive.security/blog/url-open-rce (https://web.archive.org/web/20230825142740/https://positive.security/blog/url-open-rce)

 ##### `mailto:email@address.example.com`